carlos-lopez-garces/carlos-lopez-garces.github.io/_posts/2020-02-07-ray-tracing-in-one-weekend.markdown

 $$t=\frac{-\{2B \sdot (A-C)\}\pm\sqrt{\{2B \sdot (A-C)^2\} - 4(B \sdot B)\{(A-C) \sdot (A-C) - R^2\}}}{2(B \sdot B)}$$

 But we are not interested in the actual intersection point, only in whether there is one.
-The ***discriminant's*** sign tells you the number of roots: none if negative (the square root doesn't give a real number), 1 if 0 (the square root of 0 is only 0), 2 if positive (the square root of a positive number ).
-The discriminant is defined as follows: *a function of the coefficients of a polynomial equation whose value gives information about the roots of the polynomial*. ([There is so much more to the discriminant](https://mathworld.wolfram.com/PolynomialDiscriminant.html).)
+The ***discriminant's*** sign tells you the number of roots: none if negative (the square root doesn't give a real number), 1 if 0 (the square root of 0 is only 0), 2 if positive (the square root of a positive number). ([There is so much more to the discriminant](https://mathworld.wolfram.com/PolynomialDiscriminant.html).)

-## Surface normals
+### Surface normals

 If we want to shade the sphere, we'll need to compute the intersection points, by substituting $$t$$ in the ray vector function $$\bm{r}(t) = \bm{o} + t\bm{d}$$ with the values of the roots.
 The root that yields the closest intersection point to the camera is the one that the ray should use to sample the sphere (the other one will be occluded by the sphere itself).